fkie-cad/squid/wiki/README.md

 For more information about the process image, see [PROCESS\_IMAGE.md](./PROCESS_IMAGE.md).

 ## Running Passes
 Once the process image has been created, we can run passes to modify functions or data.
-A pass in `squid` is anything that implements the `Pass` trait like this:
+A pass in `squid` is anything that implements the `Pass` trait.
+Otherwise, it functions exactly like an LLVM pass.

 ```rs
 struct MyPass;